storm-devs/storm-engine/CONTRIBUTING.md

 ## Styleguides

-### Git commit messages
+### Git Commit Messages

 * Use the present tense and imperative mood
 * Limit the first line to 72 characters

-### Code style
+### Code Style

 To keep the source consistent and easy to merge, we are using ClangFormat to format code.
 You can find ``.clang-format`` config in the root.

 ## Pull Request Process

-To make approve process easier, pull request, if applicable, should follow this:
+To make the approval process easier and faster, your pull request should include the following (if applicable):

 * A link to issue or project card
 * Reasoning of changes